webtorrent/bittorrent-tracker/README.md

 client.start()

 client.on('update', function (data) {
-  console.log('got a response from tracker: ' + data.announce)
+  console.log('got an announce response from tracker: ' + data.announce)
-  console.log('number of seeders on this tracker: ' + data.complete)
+  console.log('number of seeders in the swarm: ' + data.complete)
-  console.log('number of leechers on this tracker: ' + data.incomplete)
+  console.log('number of leechers in the swarm: ' + data.incomplete)
 })

 client.once('peer', function (addr) {